mbnmbn00/fgap_document/installation.rst

 Hisat2 installation
 ^^^^^^^^^^^^^^^^^^^

-*Hisat2* is an alignment program for mapping next-generation sequencing reads  to a population of human genomes (as well as against a single reference genome)
+**Hisat2** is an alignment program for mapping next-generation sequencing reads  to a reference genome.

 http://ccb.jhu.edu/software/hisat2/index.shtml